-Clark County’s Indigent Defense Office provides the courts with attorneys to represent persons who are indigent in specific types of state and county cases -- primarily criminal, probation violation, juvenile offender, mental commitment, and CHILD REPRESENTATION ONLY in dependency (abuse & neglect) cases.
-Attorneys appointed to represent PARENTS in dependency proceedings are provided to the court by the State Office of Public Defense in Olympia -- see: Parents Representation.
+The Clark County Indigent Defense Office provides the courts with attorneys to represent persons charged with certain state and county criminal, probation violation, juvenile offender, mental commitment, and child dependency (abuse & neglect) cases when the person is unable to afford an attorney (indigent).
+Attorneys appointed to represent parents in dependency proceedings are provided to the court by the State Office of Public Defense in Olympia (see Parents Representation.)

-If you need assistance with a civil case (for example, divorce, landlord/tenant, employment), there are legal resources listed on the Clark County Bar Association’s website or Northwest Justice Project (civil legal aid).
+If you need assistance with a civil case (for example, divorce, landlord/tenant, employment), there are legal resources listed on the websites of the Clark County Bar Association or the Northwest Justice Project (civil legal aid).

-People who want to be screened by court staff for eligibility for an appointed attorney need to provide income, debt and asset (house, vehicle, pension) information at their first court appearance.
+A person wanting to be screened by court staff for eligibility for an appointed attorney needs to provide income, debt, and asset (house, vehicle, pension) information at his or her first court appearance.
 Bring the following income information to court to assist in screening for eligibility for appointment of an attorney, if possible: wage slips, including spouse’s wage slips if married; proof of eligibility for food stamps, Social Security, unemployment or other government benefits; and bank account balance(s).

-The majority of attorneys who provide indigent defense services are attorneys in private practice (not county employees), who are under contract with the county.
+Attorneys who provide indigent defense services are attorneys in private practice who are contracted with the county.
 These attorneys can only represent individuals if a judge appoints the attorney.

 Our mission is to ensure effective and cost-efficient legal representation is available to persons who are eligible for court-appointed counsel, consistent with the Washington and United States Constitutions, laws, and national standards of justice.